 While Erstwhile Mezcal is known for its forte in small-batch artisanal mezcal made from wild, more “exotic” varietals of agave, we are extremely proud and stand 110% behind our signature Espadín mezcal.
 In fact, we challenge you to find a better-tasting Espadín.
 That is how confident we are about our Espadín, though of course reasonable minds can differ when it comes to matters of the heart.

 The legacy and craft of artisanal mezcal production have deep roots in te García family.
-Silverio and Epifania learned the craft from Silverio's father, renowned master mezcalero Lorenzo Antonio García (Don Lencho, as he is commonly known).
+Silverio and Epifania learned the craft from Silverio's father, renowned master mezcalero Lorenzo Antonio García (or Don Lencho, as his family likes to call him).

 In February 2016, The Mezcal Regulatory Council (CRM) in Mexico recognized Don Lencho as a Cultural Treasure of Mezcal, a remarkable and rare honor reserved for the few master mezcaleros who are known for excellent mezcal and have preserved the virtuosity of artisanal mezcal production for at least 60 years.